 Hello Friends!
 Welcome to a special week of holiday entertaining organized by the very talented Lory who blogs at Designthusiasm.
 She invited me to participate in Styled and Set, a Holiday Entertaining Blog Tour.
 All week you’ll enjoy creative inspiration from a variety of amazing bloggers.
-I hope you’ll find ideas for your own plans for holiday entertaining.
-I gave careful consideration when deciding what to share with you … and after much deliberation I chose a Gilded Tablescape for Thanksgiving.
+I hope you’ll find ideas for your own plans for fall holiday entertaining.
+I gave careful consideration when deciding what to share with you … and after much deliberation I chose a Gilded Tablescape for fall and Thanksgiving.
 (This post contains affiliate links.)

 The inspiration for my gilded tablescape came from my set of vintage China.
 I acquired it in college so it’s been through many holidays and special occasions with my family.

 Shortly after college, I remember taking a piece of my vintage Meito China (in the Toledo pattern) to the department store to find placemats and napkins, thinking I’d be stuck with white or gold.
 But the designer showed me there were many colors I could pull out from my China, like the olive green, ruby red, or yellow.
 And that moment was an eye-opener for me when it came to decorating and working with colors.

 And so, my gilded tablescape features sparkly gold votives, white candlesticks, gold-stemmed wine glasses, white napkins, gold flatware by Colin Cowie, and beautiful ruby red pears.
 All laid out on a tablecloth that’s actually a matelasse coverlet for a bed.

 I love the flicker of candle flames against gilded pieces.

 A few twists of ribbon run down the center of the table, lending softness to the metallics.